Can CBD Oil Help With Tattoo Pain?

 Legal and Non Intoxicating

 You can’t walk into a tattoo shop and crack open a beer to calm your nerves – and any shop that allows you to do so is not somewhere you want to be!
 However, CBD is perfectly legal on the federal level.
 You can use CBD products without worrying about getting a ticket or receiving any legal punishment.

 Plus, CBD oils and other products won’t impair your ability to think clearly or function properly.
-You’ll feel relaxed but not intoxicated.
+You’ll feel relaxed, but not intoxicated.

 One Cause for Concern

-Most experts agree that CBD oil offers some blood-thinning properties, which can be a benefit in some applications, but it’s a major drawback if you’re looking at getting a tattoo.
+Most experts agree that CBD oil offers some blood-thinning properties, which can be a benefit in some applications, yet it’s a major drawback if you’re looking at getting a tattoo.
 Thinner blood will cause excess bleeding and prevent the ink from absorbing as well as it should.

 Of course, you should always talk to your tattoo artist about any products you might be using so they know exactly what they are working with.